-Important note: NEVER feed your dog any type of yogurt that lists xylitol as an ingredient.
-Xylitol is a sweetener used in many sugar-free or low-sugar human foods, including yogurt.
-It’s toxic for dogs and could make them very sick.
+Warning: NEVER feed your dog any type of yogurt that lists xylitol as an ingredient.
+This sweetener is used in many sugar-free or low-sugar human foods, including yogurt, and is toxic for dogs.

 How Should I Feed My Dog Yogurt?